Don’t Miss These Florence Hidden Gems

 Borga San Frediano and Via Pisano

+It may look like just any old ancient archway over a modern road, but it’s actually a remnant of Florence’s old city wall.
 Porta San Frediano, which gets its name from a nearby church, includes the original wood door and bolts and served as the access gate to the road to Pisa.

-Other Florence gates include Porta Romana, Porta San Gallo, Porta all Croce and Porta San Miniato which includes a section of the old city wall.
+Other Florence gates include Porta Romana, Porta San Gallo, Porta all Croce, and Porta San Miniato which includes a section of the old city wall.

 Officina Profumo-Farmaceutica di Santa Maria Novella